vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 The Service Resource has the following properties:

 1. ExternalObjectId - String - a unique identifier for this resource (e.g. 123-456).
-2. Organization - an entity reference to a Cloud Director organization which this resource belongs to.
+2. Organization - an entity reference to a VMware Cloud Director organization which this resource belongs to.

 Example API call for creating a Service Resource: